The mighty zipper.

 - If the coil is coming away from the fabric holding it to the bag you can try hand stitching for the short term but the uneven stress and friction could destroy the other surrounding material.

-- It can be caused by the the gap opening a fraction of a millimetre.
-In imperial measurements that’s a fraction of another fraction.
+It can be caused by the gap opening a fraction of a millimetre.
+In imperial measurements that are a fraction of another fraction.

-- This happens because of the repeated bending forced applied to the bridge of the slider simply by pulling the zip open and closed.
+This happens because of the repeated bending force applied to the bridge of the slider simply by pulling the zip open and closed.

 - If you’re into bush mechanics you could try very lightly tapping the open end of the slider with a rock the size of a bar of soap, the heel of your shoe or the bottom of your beer bottle.

 - Or….
-You could use a pair of plyers like in the picture below.
+You could use a pair of pliers like in the picture below.
 My favourite device is any Leatherman type of multi-tool.

 - Remember.
 This only takes a small amount of force.
 It’s Better to try in small steps than to crush it and deform the head into a twisted mess.